hasura/graphql-engine/manual/cluster/architecture.rst

 ===================

 .. note::
-  This is an advanced guide to the internals of how Hasura works.
+  This is an advanced guide to the internals of Hasura.
 If you're an advanced user or know Kubernetes details you can go ahead and read this.
 Please note you **do not** need to know this to use Hasura.

 The Hasura platform is a set of kubernetes resources.
 A controller